NolanMelander/KinderRacing/README.md

 # KinderRacing
-##### VERSION 0.9.0 - Inital Beta Release
+##### VERSION 0.9.1 - Beta
 Created by Nolan Melander

 ## About

-Kinder Racing is a simple game to help children in preschool and kindergarden to recognize the sound of letters.
+Kinder Racing is a simple game to help children in preschool and kindergarten to recognize the sound of letters.

 ## Update Change
-* Racers now sort based on position
+* New Question Algorithm increase questions from 26 to 15,600
+* Minor Bug Fixes

 ## Future Features